zoxpx/pxdocs/content/reference/key-management/portworx-with-aws-kms.md

 2. Use `clusterSecretKey=<key>` to set the cluster-wide secret ID.
 This kms data key associated with the secretID will be used as a passphrase for encrypting volumes.
 3. Use `env=KEY1=VALUE1,KEY2=VALUE2` to set the Portworx AWS environment variables to identify AWS endpoint.

-For instructions on generating the Portworx spec for Kubernetes, click the link below.
+For instructions on generating the Portworx spec for Kubernetes, [click here](/portworx-install-with-kubernetes).

-{% page-ref page="../portworx-install-with-kubernetes/" %}

 If you already have a running Portworx installation, update `/etc/pwx/config.json` on each node.